josefhammer/linux-vm-c-programming/README.md

 - uses **clang-format** with a style based on WebKit style
 - you may adapt `.clang-format` according to your preferences
 - sections can be excluded using `// clang-format off|on`
-- many editors/IDEs like Atom and Visual Studio Code have integrations/features that allow to auto-format code (i.e. you won’t have to use `make format`)
+- many editors/IDEs like Atom and Visual Studio Code have integrations/features that allow to auto-format code (i.e., you won’t have to use `make format`)

 ### Auto-Format with Visual Studio Code